FUB-HCC/Innovonto-Solutionmap/README.md

 ### Development

-To get an interactive development environment run:
+To get an interactive development environment run (in folder /frontend):

     lein fig:build